yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-sdk-ios-copy.md

 >
 > You can call `yunoCreatePayment` with or without the `information` parameter based on your needs.
 However, use only one version in your code, as calling both is not required and may cause issues.

+> 🚧 Swift 6 Concurrency Requirements
+>
+> If you're using Swift 6, you'll need to implement the `YunoPaymentDelegate` protocol with specific concurrency considerations.
+Swift 6 introduces stricter thread safety requirements that affect how you implement delegates.
+See the [Implementing `YunoDelegate` with Swift 6 Concurrency](#implementing-yunodelegate-with-swift-6-concurrency) section for detailed implementation options and best practices.

 ## Step 4: Add the SDK view to the checkout

 After calling the `startCheckout()` function, your view needs to adopt the `YunoPaymentFullDelegate` protocol.
 This allows your app to respond to payment-related actions, such as when the user selects a payment method.